 Physical setup and configuration of a Solstice-enabled room is straightforward.
 The system only requires a few components.

-- USB room camera and/or USB microphone (optional).
-To enable your Solstice room to support video conferences with
+- USB room camera and/or audio devices (optional).
+To turn your Solstice room into a BYOM video conferencing room with

-Solstice Conference,you can attach a USB room camera and/or microphone to the Solstice Pod via USB.
+Solstice Conference,attach a USB room camera, microphone, and/or speakers to the Solstice Pod via USB.

 - User devices.
-These devices are brought to the room by users attending the collaboration session and are used to share content to the Solstice display.
-User devices can share to the Solstice display using the Solstice app, or any of our app-free sharing options (AirPlay, Miracast, browser-based sharing, HDMI input).
+These devices are brought to the room by users attending a Solstice collaboration session and are used to share content to the Solstice display.
+User devices can share to the Solstice display using the Mersive Solstice app, or a variety of app-free sharing options (AirPlay, Miracast, browser-based sharing, HDMI input).
+Video conference hosts may also use laptop devices to share the Solstice display with a video conference.

-- Solstice app.
-The Solstice app is installed on user devices and is used to share and control on the Solstice display.
-The Solstice app can be downloaded from mersive.com/download.
-It can also be deployed centrally for Windows devices using the
+- Mersive Solstice app.
+The Mersive Solstice app is installed on user devices and is used to share and control the Solstice display.
+The Mersive Solstice app can be downloaded from mersive.com/download.
+It can also be deployed centrally for Windows devices using

-MSI or SCCMinstaller.
-If users are unable to install the app on their device, there are multiple app-free sharing options supported such as AirPlay, Miracast, browser-based sharing or wired HDMI input.
+MSI or SCCMinstallers.
+For users unable to install the app on their device, multiple app-free sharing options are supported, such as AirPlay, Miracast, browser-based sharing, or wired HDMI input.

 - Ethernet (recommended).
-Mersive recommends connecting your Pods to Ethernet for best performance.
-However, the Solstice Pod can be connected to Ethernet, a wireless network, and up to 3 VLANs simultaneously.
+Mersive recommends connecting your Pods to an Ethernet network for best performance.
+The Solstice Pod can be connected to Ethernet, a wireless network, and up to 3 VLANs simultaneously.

 Sample Room Setup Diagram